Long-ranged spectral correlations in eigenstate phases: Discussion

 \subsection{The effect of many-body resonances in the MBL phase}

-In this paper, we have used Poisson numbers to derive analytical expressions for the SFF and DOG in the MBL phase which assumes that the levels have zero intrinsic correlations.
-While this should be a good description deep in the MBL phase, as we approach the transition however, many-body resonances will begin to proliferate~\cite{DeRoekHuveneers_bubble_PhysRevB.95.155129,DeRoeckImbrie_2017many}, an effect that we have neglected in our treatment of the SFF.
-These resonances can lead to weak but non-zero level repulsions in finite size systems that have been shown to have a non-vanishing value of $\chi(0,N)$~\cite{GarrattRoyChalker_MBL_SFF_DOGPhysRevB.104.184203} if the energy resolution is chosen appropriately (and we note that this effect vanishes in the thermodynamic limit).
-Indeed, these effects are also observable in our finite size simulations and in the appropriate regimes connects to our results from the previous sections as we now demonstrate.
+In this paper, we have used Poisson numbers to derive analytical expressions for the SFF and DOG in the MBL phase, which assumes that the levels have zero intrinsic correlations.
+While this should be a good description deep in the MBL phase, as we approach the transition, however, many-body resonances will begin to proliferate~\cite{DeRoekHuveneers_bubble_PhysRevB.95.155129,DeRoeckImbrie_2017many}, an effect that we have neglected in our treatment of the SFF.
+These resonances can lead to weak but nonzero level repulsions in finite-size systems that have been shown to have a nonvanishing value of $\chi(0,N)$~\cite{GarrattRoyChalker_MBL_SFF_DOGPhysRevB.104.184203} if the energy resolution is chosen appropriately (and we note that this effect vanishes in the thermodynamic limit).
+Indeed, these effects are also observable in our finite-size simulations and in the appropriate regimes connects to our results from the previous sections as we now demonstrate.

 The expression of DOG for Poisson numbers, $\chi^P(x,N)$ shown in \cref{eq:chi_poisson1} shows a peak for zero-gaps, $\chi(0,N)$ as shown in \cref{fig:DOG_poisson_RMT} which is confirmed in numerical studies of $\chi(x,N)$ in \cref{sec:Numerical}.
 To see the vanishing of $\chi(0,N)$ predicted in \cite{GarrattRoyChalker_MBL_SFF_DOGPhysRevB.104.184203}, we consider the disordered spin chain model shown in \cref{eq:Hamiltonian}. \Cref{fig:chi_vs_bin} shows that with careful binning on a log-scale, $\chi(x,N)$ deviates from $\chi^P(x,N)$ in a range $\delta_L$ and vanishes in the limit $x \rightarrow 0$.
 With increasing system size, we also see that $\delta_L$ reduces and the DOG increasingly agrees with \cref{eq:chi_poisson1}.
 If we increase the size of the histogram bins to be larger than $\delta_L$, as it was done in \cref{sec:Numerical}, the finite-size vanishing of $\chi(0,N)$ in the MBL is not observed, as seen in \cref{fig:DOG} and we find $N\chi(0,N) \rightarrow 1$ as expected from \cref{eq:chi_poisson1}.
-More details on the robustness of $\chi(x,N)$ for binning sizes larger than $\delta_L$ are shown in \cref{app:binning}.
+More details on the robustness of $\chi(x,N)$ for binning sizes larger than $\delta_L$ are shown in \ref{app:binning}.